RianMontagh/RianMontagh.github.io/_posts/2026-04-23-Running-Hydrograph-Avulsion-Tests.md

 ## Conclusions

-1. Areas of erosion and incision cluster around one of the levees (?) that is not modeled as a fixed weir.
+1. Areas of erosion and incision cluster around one of the creeks (does it have a name?).
 2. There is one persistent area of bed change in all model runs the right overbank where sediment was observed in the farmer's field.
 3. Adding the non-erodible areas decreases but does not eliminate the bed change in the right overbank.
 It also causes an increase in erosion downstream from the levee.
 4. Adding the non-erodible areas decreases the peak amount and duration of flow throught the Overflow cross section.